• blogangle-right

 How to assess new vendors

-Before signing a contract with a potential new vendor, organizations can rate vendors against vendor management controls to determine a security rating.
+Before signing a contract with a potential new vendor, organizations can rate vendors against vendor management security controls to determine a security rating.

 Vendor management policy best practices